PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 * **Quantum functions must only contain quantum operations, one operation per line, in the order in which they are to be applied.**

-  In addition, we must always specify the subsystem the operation applies to, by passing the ``wires`` keyword argument;
+  In addition, we must always specify the subsystem the operation applies to, by passing the ``wires`` argument;
   this may be a list or an integer, depending on how many wires the operation acts on.

   For a full list of quantum operations, see :mod:`supported operations <pennylane.ops>`.